RillingDev/rilling.dev/source/_posts/npms-chaos-and-possible-solutions.md

 -   Does the code of this package justify publishing it for re-use?
 If the content of your package is limited to a handful of lines, it probably won't need to be its own package.
 -   Does something like this already exist?
 Is it worth it to publish this rather than making a pull request for an existing package?
 (I've been guilty of ignoring this too many times myself).
 -   Are all the dependencies of the package required?
-Are there any which have a large number of dependencies themselves?
+Are there any which have numerous dependencies themselves?
 Are they trustworthy?
 -   Are you willing to maintain this package?
 This one is a bit tricky; While I would argue that you should _try_ to commit to maintaining your package, this one is not always possible.
 The GitHub user dominictarr also summed this up nicely in [a response to the "event-stream" incident](https://gist.github.com/dominictarr/9fd9c1024c94592bc7268d36b8d83b3a).

 ### How Consumers of Packages Can Avoid Problems

 It is always a good idea to stick to popular, well-tested, and reviewed packages if possible.
-However, to me, it seems like finding those is not quite that easy in the JavaScript ecosystem when comparing it to the ecosystem of other languages, notably Java and Python; For Java, there is the very neat [Apache Commons project](https://commons.apache.org/) which is a collection of quality libraries for many purposes, which makes for a great hub when looking for a library for a given problem.
+However, to me, it seems like finding those is not quite that easy in the JavaScript ecosystem when comparing it to the ecosystem of other languages, notably Java and Python; For Java, there is the very neat [Apache Commons project](https://commons.apache.org/), which is a collection of quality libraries for many purposes, which makes for a great hub when looking for a library for a given problem.
 Sadly nothing like this exists for JavaScript (yet), as far as I know.